Bob Odenkirk

+Robert John Odenkirk (/'oʊdənkɜːrk/; born October 22, 1962) is an American actor, screenwriter, comedian, and producer.
+His accolades include two Primetime Emmy Awards (out of 18 nominations), three Critics' Choice Television Awards, and a Screen Actors Guild Award, in addition to nominations for five Golden Globe Awards and a Tony Award.

-Odenkirk wrote for television series Saturday Night Live (1987–1991) and The Ben Stiller Show (1992), winning Emmy Award for Outstanding Writing for a Variety Series in 1989 and 1993.
-He also wrote for Late Night with Conan O'Brien (1993–1994) and acted in a recurring role as Agent Stevie Grant in The Larry Sanders Show (1993–1998).
-In the early 2000s, Odenkirk discovered the comedy duo Tim & Eric.
-He produced their television series Tom Goes to the Mayor (2004–2006) and Tim and Eric Awesome Show, Great Job!
-(2007–2010).
-His feature directorial credits include the films Melvin Goes to Dinner (2003), Let's Go to Prison (2006), and The Brothers Solomon (2007).
+Odenkirk started his career writing for Saturday Night Live (1987–1991), going on to write and act in The Ben Stiller Show (1992), winning an Emmy Award for Outstanding Writing for a Variety Series in 1989 and 1993.
+He also wrote for Late Night with Conan O'Brien (1993–1994) and acted in a recurring role as Agent Stevie Grant in the HBO comedy series The Larry Sanders Show (1993–1998).
+He created and starred in the seminal HBO sketch comedy series Mr. Show with Bob and David (1995–1998) with David Cross.
+Odenkirk and Cross reteamed for the Netflix sketch series W/ Bob & David (2015).